-Kate continues to choose pieces by this designer for evening wear: the Duchess made a second appearance in the inky blue Jenny Packham gown first seen at a dinner in 2013, electing to wear it to a National Portrait Gallery fundraiser in February 2014; we saw Kate in a stunning blue frock for a Natural History Museum gala in October, 2014; the Duchess wore a bespoke dress for a State Reception in New Zealand during the 2014 tour.
+Kate continues to choose pieces by this designer for evening wear: the Duchess made a second appearance in the inky blue Jenny Packham gown first seen at a dinner in 2013, electing to wear it to a National Portrait Gallery fundraiser in February 2014; she wore it a third time to a fundraising dinner in New York in December 2014.
+Other designs include a stunning blue hi-low frock worn to a Natural History Museum gala in October 2014; a royal blue gown seen at a 2016 Bollywood gala in India; a yellow day dress worn in Germany July 2017.

 TEMPERLEY LONDON: A British fashion house founded by Alice Temperley in 2000, the company now has 5 standalone stores and the brand is available in 28 different countries.
 There are two primary lines, Temperley London and the Temperley Bridal Collection, the latter launched following Alice Temperley’s own wedding in 2002.
 Additionally, there is a diffusion collection, Somerset by Alice Temperley for John Lewis.
 The Temperley website is here, Facebook page here, and Twitter feed here.